nerdgeschoss/shimmer/README.md

 bin/rspec
 ```

-A **system test** suite is included and is performed against a demo _Rails_ application in `spec/rails_app`.
-This
-application can be started in development mode for "playing around" with _Shimmer_ during its development and add
-more system tests.
+A system test suite is included and is performed against a demo Rails application located in in `spec/rails_app`.
+This application can be started in development mode for "playing around" with Shimmer during its development and add more system tests.
 The `bin/dev` script starts that demo application.

 The first time, you want to initialize the database and seed it some data.